Hyperbolic 3-manifolds with large kissing number: Proof of the main theorem

 We can now prove the main result of this article (see Theorem \ref{thm:main_theorem}).
 Before that, let us explain a notation that will be used through this section.
 We will say that two positive functions $f,g$ satisfy the relation $f(x)\gtrsim g(x)$ if for any $\epsilon>0$ there exists $x_0=x_0(\epsilon)$ such that $f(x)\geq (1-\epsilon)g(x)$ for $x>x_0$.

 We will start by defining the manifolds $M_i$.
 Let $d>0$ be a square free rational integer such that $\kd$ has class number one.
-By Theorem \ref{thm:Sarnak_growth} there exists a sequence of discriminants $D_i$ with $|\epsilon_{D_{i}}|\rightarrow\infty,$ and a constant $c_d>0$ such that
+Recall that $h(D)$ is defined as the number of inequivalent binary quadratic forms over $\Od$ with discriminant equal to $D$ (see Section \ref{sec:quadforms}).
+By Theorem \ref{thm:Sarnak_growth} there exists a sequence $D_i\in\mathfrak{D}$ with $|\epsilon_{D_{i}}|\rightarrow\infty,$ and a constant $c_d>0$ such that

 Since $h(D_i)\rightarrow\infty$ we have that $|D_i|\rightarrow\infty,$ and we can assume that $D_i$ satisfies the condition of Lemma \ref{lemmaforsystole}.
 For any $i,$ consider a fundamental solution of the Pell's type equation $x^2-D_iy^2=4$ over $\Od\times\Od$.
 We define the numbers